-A possible reason for the unexpected behavior of the mesocyclones can be found in examining the forecast $\zeta$ during the analysis period (Fig. 12).
-Whereas the last 10 minutes of the assimilation period in the NO\MM and NO\MWR\MM experiments feature a general increase in or maintenance of forecast low-level $\zeta$ , the same period in the CTRL and NO\MWR experiments features a decrease in forecast low-level $\zeta$ .
-Atkins et al. (2012) and Kosiba et al. (2013) found that 2150 UTC begins a period of intensification in the observed low-level mesocyclone, so the low-level mesocyclones in the CTRL and NO\MWR experiments do not mimic the observed.
-Additionally, the experiments assimilating MM data decrease $\zeta$ in the 2150 UTC analyses, where the forecast $\zeta$ at 2150 UTC is already weaker in those experiments than in the experiments not assimilating MM data.
+A possible reason for the unexpected behavior of the mesocyclones can be found in examining the forecast ζ during the analysis period (Fig. 12).
+Whereas the last 10 min of the assimilation period in the NO_MM and NO_MWR_MM experiments feature a general increase in or maintenance of forecast low-level ζ , the same period in the CTRL and NO_MWR experiments features a decrease in forecast low-level ζ .
+Atkins et al. (2012) and Kosiba et al. (2013) found that 2150 UTC begins a period of intensification in the observed low-level mesocyclone, so the low-level mesocyclones in the CTRL and NO MWR experiments do not mimic the observed.
+Additionally, the experiments assimilating MM data decrease ζ in the 2150 UTC analyses, where the forecast ζ at 2150 UTC is already weaker in those experiments than in the experiments not assimilating MM data.

-To explain the decrease in $\zeta$ at the 2150 UTC analysis, we examine the analysis increment of $\zeta$ produced by wind observations from individual MM cars (Fig. 13).
-It is apparent that the v wind observation from probe 2 (P2) contributes the overwhelming majority of the $\zeta$ decrease, with most of the contributions from the other observations being neutral or slightly positive.
-This is partially the result of the large deviation of the ensemble mean v wind from the observed v, 5.6 m s-1, with the ensemble mean wind being much stronger than observed.
+To explain the decrease in ζ at the 2150 UTC analysis, we examine the analysis increment of ζ produced by wind observations from individual MM cars (Fig. 13).
+It is apparent that the v-wind observation from P2 contributes the overwhelming majority of the ζ decrease, with most of the contributions from the other observations being neutral or slightly positive.
+This is partially the result of the large deviation of the ensemble mean v wind from the observed v, $5.6 \,\mathrm{m\,s^{-1}}$, with the ensemble mean wind being much stronger than observed.
 This is consistent with the cold pool being too strong, as noted above.

 In addition to the cold pool being too cool, the MM observations decrease the temperature of the near inflow to the storm (Fig. 7).
 This affects the buoyancy of the parcels lifted in the updraft; less buoyant parcels will not be lifted as quickly.
-This is reflected in the ensemble mean of the domain-maximum forecast $\frac{\partial w}{\partial z}$ (Fig. 14), particularly in the 2155 and 2200 UTC forecasts.
-The quantity $\frac{\partial w}{\partial z}$ was chosen to evaluate the stretching of $\zeta$ , while removing the effect of the $\zeta$ already present.
+This is reflected in the ensemble mean of the domain-maximum forecast $\partial w/\partial z$ (Fig. 14), particularly in the 2155 and 2200 UTC forecasts.
+The quantity $\partial w/\partial z$ was chosen to evaluate the stretching of ζ while removing the effect of the ζ already present.
 It also reflects the vertical acceleration, which is proportional to the buoyancy of the inflow air.
-One would expect low-level $\frac{\partial w}{\partial z}$ to be higher in cases with larger low-level buoyancy (Markowski and Richardson 2014), and this is consistent with Fig. 14.
-The CTRL and NO\MWR experiments both have lower buoyancy in the inflow, and they both exhibit lower $\frac{\partial w}{\partial z}$ than the NO\MM and NO\MM\MWR experiments.
-Thus, pre-existing $\zeta$ undergoes less stretching in experiments that assimilate MM observations, which accounts for the weaker low-level mesocyclone in those experiments.
-In addition to the forecast $\frac{\partial w}{\partial z}$ , which is at least partially a reflection of the low-level buoyancy in the model, the increases in $\frac{\partial w}{\partial z}$ by the data assimilation are greater in the NO\MM experiment than the CTRL experiment.
-The same is true to a lesser extent in the NO\MM\MWR experiment versus the NO\MWR experiment.
-Thus, the assimilation of MM data is also directly decreasing vertical acceleration, and therefore the stretching of $\zeta$ .
+One would expect low-level $\partial w/\partial z$ to be higher in cases with larger low-level buoyancy (Markowski and Richardson 2014), and this is consistent with Fig. 14.
+Both the CTRL and NO_MWR experiments have lower buoyancy in the inflow, and they both exhibit lower $\partial w/\partial z$ than the